Municipality within Greene County, Pennsylvania

 Scheduled Meeting Dates: 2nd Tuesday at 2:00 p.m. at the Township Building

-The Wayne Township municipal buildings consist of an equipment building and a house that has been converted for office use.
+The Whitley Township municipal buildings consist of an office building, an equipment building, and an old schoolhouse that is used for storage.

 Board Meeting Minutes: Please contact the township office about their meeting notes.

 Permits and Ordiances: Please contact the township office at 724-627-8935.